How To Block WordPress From Search Engines

 You can discourage search engines from indexing your site

-(You can discourage search engines from indexing your site)
+(You can discourage search engines from indexing your website)

 After configuring your WordPress Reading Settings to discourage search engines from indexing your site, WordPress will also stop automatically notifying the update services listed in your WordPress Writing Settings